HermanL02/WarwickUniversity-Notes/202404/Script.md

 Above 3分20秒
 ### Other Apps
 ### Using VPN
+When I was in mainland, I was trying to use VPN to chat with my friends.
+I was concerned about a lots of things.
+First, the connection is not stable.
+Sometimes, the firewall would restri
 ### Any products before?
 Through the searching on GitHub, I observed that there is a thinking about WeChat E2EE implementation.
 However, WeChat does not support the Web version any more, it will redirect most users to use the Desktop version.  ![[Pasted image 20240414170049.png]]We believe that is because of some special commercial considerations of WeChat, but that eventually increases the complexity for us to provide users a end to end encryption experience.
 # Design, Tech and Tech Stack